mariekekortsmit/ToDoList/README.md

 Expect to find:

-- 🤔 Puzzles to solve.
+- 🤔 The puzzles I solved.
 - 💡 My 'Aha!' moments.
-- 📚 Learning, packaged in a mix of challenges and triumphs.
+- 📚 Personal learnings, packaged in a mix of challenges and triumphs.

 ## Let the adventure begin